Skip to content

 What Is a Herniated Disc?

 A herniated disc occurs when the soft inner portion of a spinal disc pushes through the tougher outer layer.
-When this happens, nearby nerves may become irritated or compressed, leading to pain, numbness, or weakness.
+When this happens, nearby nerves may become irritated or compressed, leading to pain, numbness, tingling, or weakness.

 What Is a Bulging Disc?

 A bulging disc occurs when the outer layer of the disc weakens and extends outward beyond its normal boundary.
 Unlike a full herniation, the disc material remains contained but may still compress or irritate nearby nerves.
-Bulging discs are commonly seen at levels such as L4-L5 and L5-S1 in the lower back and C5-C6 in the neck.
-Even without a full tear, a disc bulge can contribute to lower back pain, neck pain, sciatica, or arm pain depending on its location.

 What Are the Common Symptoms?

-Patients may experience:
+Patients with a herniated or bulging disc may experience:

 • Localized lower back pain or neck pain

-• Muscle weakness in affected areas
+• Muscle weakness in the affected area

-• Pain with sitting, bending, or lifting
+• Pain with sitting, bending, lifting, or twisting

 Coughing, sneezing, or prolonged sitting can also increase discomfort by placing additional pressure on the affected disc and nerves.

-What Causes a Herniated Disc?
+What Causes Herniated or Bulging Discs?

 Herniated discs can develop gradually or suddenly.
 Common contributing factors include: